nodejs/node/doc/api/debugger.markdown

 * `watchers` - List all watchers and their values (automatically listed on each breakpoint)
 * `repl` - Open debugger's repl for evaluation in debugging script's context
+* `exec expr` - Execute an expression in debugging script's context

 ### Execution control